-MGMT 7260: Through case studies that illustrate key relationships in the Service Profit Chain, students will understand how successful companies outperform all the rest.
-Student outcomes include the tools to transform existing organizations or design new offerings where satisfied employees deliver impressive results for both customers and shareholders.
+MGMT 7260: Case study method to understand the tools that transform existing organizations or to design new offerings that deliver impressive results for both customers and shareholders.

 EMBA 7650: The integration of marketing concepts and their application to strategic decision making.
 Topics of study include marketing in the knowledge economy, developing a market-focused organization, understanding customers and competitors, relationship management, and the impact of organizational variables on customer satisfaction.

 Social Media Marketing Strategy

 MARK 7550: This course focuses on how businesses use social platforms to engage with their audiences.
 Through lecture, discussion, guest speakers and case studies, students will come to appreciate why social media is such a tectonic shift from traditional marketing and why so many companies are struggling with it.
 Students gain insight into the sociological principles behind major shifts in consumer behavior and social interaction online.

 MARK 6220: Moving, persuading, or selling others to follow recommendations using emotional intelligence and leadership skills.
 Sync sales strategy with leadership, technology, motivation, legal/ethical theory, and practice.

 MIST 7990: Develop a set of quantitative decision making tools including linear regression, classification methods and resampling with explorations of nonlinearity and tree-based methods.
 Apply ideas in business contexts including data mining, inference and prediction.
 Hands-on problem solving, primarily project based.